fd268-0/custommedals/README.md

 Add `CustomMedals` as a dependency or optional dependency.

 ### `string CustomMedals::GetCustomMedalsJson()`
-Returns a Json::Array value, stringifed.
+Returns a Json Array value, stringifed.
-Each item in the Json::Array includes:
+Each Json Object value in the array includes:
 - `time`
 - `iconColor`
 - `icon`